While most ED patients are over 40 years of age, a common occurrence amongst older men is erectile dissatisfaction, a separate affliction involving

 ED following radiation therapy has a worse outcome, with up to 50% of men experiencing erectile dysfunction following the procedure.
 It is unlikely that men experiencing ED following prostate radiation therapy will see much improvement.
 During this time, your GP or urologist is likely to prescribe ED medication to help overcome erectile problems.
 Penis pumps may also be recommended where medical intervention is not possible.

 When it comes to the onset of ED, there are often underlying issues that require resolution prior to tackling any secondary aggravators.
 Once the primary source of ED has been identified and addressed, it is possible to reverse and treat the condition permanently.
 In some primary cases – for example if a man has never been able to achieve or maintain a rigid erection – treating ED permanently is more of a challenge, depending on the cause.
 Erectile problems caused by psychological factors can be treated with therapy and counselling, however, response to counselling will vary depending on the individual.
-Where the issue is physical, the root cause will need to be identified and treated.
+Where the issue is physical, the root cause will need to be identified and the right treatment option assigned.
 Where this is not possible, medical intervention using ED treatments may help.

 Similarly, a medical condition such as Parkinson’s disease, Multiple Sclerosis or irreversible nerve damage may make curing ED unlikely or impossible.
 In the event that you believe you are suffering from the onset of ED symptoms, consult a medical professional in order to determine your best course of action.
 Early identification – and the understanding that erectile dysfunction is a normal, common, and treatable ailment – can go a long way toward preventing further complications.